-If the test is valid but a test sample show one or more bands not present in Table A, the species identification is "impossible", the result of the test is expressed as "undeterminable species".
+If the test is valid but a test sample show one or more bands not present in Table B, the species identification will be classified as "impossible".

 9 CHARACTERISTICS OF THE METHOD

 The present method has been characterized in terms of sensitivity, specificity and and repeatability.
 The results of the validation process confirmed that the method is suitable for the specified aim, and were evaluated by the Italian accreditation body (ACCREDIA) to accredit it according to the ISO/IEC 17025.